 Ethernet frames with VLAN tagging use CoS-based priority queueing if both ToS and CoS are active on the card.
 The ToS setting is ignored.
-CoS based priority queueing is disabled if the CoS setting is the 7 (default), so in this case the ToS setting would be used.
+CoS based priority queueing is disabled if the CoS setting is 7 (default), so in this case the ToS setting would be used.

 If the CE-100T-8 card's ToS setting is 255 (default) and the CoS setting is 7 (default), priority queueing is not active on the card, and data gets sent to the default normal traffic queue.
-Also if data is not tagged with a ToS value or a CoS value before it enters the CE-100T-8 card, it gets sent to the default normal traffic queue.
+If data is not tagged with a ToS value or a CoS value before it enters the CE-100T-8 card, it also gets sent to the default normal traffic queue.

 Priority queuing has no effect when flow control is enabled (default) on the CE-100T-8.
-Under flow control a 6 kilobyte single-priority first in first out (FIFO) buffer fills, then a PAUSE frame is sent.
+When flow control is enabled, a 6-kilobyte, single-priority, first-in first-out (FIFO) buffer fills, then a PAUSE frame is sent.
 This results in the packet ordering priority becoming the responsibility of the external device, which is buffering as a result of receiving the PAUSE flow-control frames.